peletomi/icanhasren/README.txt

 values support the change of case:

   * x  - unchanged

   * XX - upper case

   * Xx - first character upper case, others lower case

   * xx - lower case

+Some patterns support limiting the action to a particular part of the file name.
+In this cases the selector character is located after the pattern character.
+For example:

+  [Xe] - limits the extraction to the extension

+The pattern character always sets the casing, not the selector character.

+Selector characters are:

+  * f - whole file name

+  * n - name without extension

+  * e - extension

 The following patterns are available: